tushary03/python-pratice/README.md

 </p>
 <p>Welcome to my personal Python practice space!
 This repository is a living journal of my coding journey, a place where I experiment, learn, and refine my Python skills.</p>

-<i>This is my digital workshop, a place for daily exercises, small projects, and coding challenges.
-It's all about the process of learning and the joy of building.</i>
+This is my digital workshop, a place for daily exercises, small projects, and coding challenges.
+It's all about the process of learning and the joy of building.

 <h3>My Goals</h3>
 <p>

 - sharpen the Saw: To consistently practice Python and keep my skills sharp.

 - Explore New Concepts: To dive into new libraries, frameworks, and Python features.